charvolant/de-calixtinus/doc/CAMINO.md

 * `description` Optional descriptive information
 * `type` The type of location.
 See [below](#types-services-etc)
 * `position` The position of the location in decimal latitude and longitude.
+  An elevation should be included in the final camino.
+  However, elevations can be added into the camino (from the Google maps API) by using the `elevations-exe` program.
 * `region` The region code for the location.
 * `services` A list of the publicly available services at the location.
 See [below](#types-services-etc).
 * `accommodation` A list of the accommodation options.
 See [below](#accommodation)